Qiufen-chen/LLNL-Compound-Database/KEGG/table_Disease/README_Disease.md

 	call split_Disease_drug();
 	call split_Disease_drug_group;
 ```
-- Delete the columns which generate subtables in the main table Disease(by GUI).
+- Delete the columns which generate subtables in the main table Disease(by MYSQL GUI).